ABOUT US

 Ebflow is the result of years of research and development by the team at CVE.
 Created at the turn of the millennium, Ebflow was engineered with several clear objectives in mind.
 The team’s goals were to:

-• Create a transportable, power beam welding machine that could quickly and efficiently deliver continuously repeatable and accurate high-quality welds, with minimal localised welding induced esidual stresses
+• Create a transportable, power beam welding machine that could quickly and efficiently deliver continuously repeatable and accurate high-quality welds, with minimal localised welding induced residual stresses

 • Develop a solution that could deliver welds that are metallurgically indistinguishable from the parent material, whilst also having minimal distortion.